Mel Charles: International career

 Wales' maiden appearance in the tournament, it was also the only time all four of the Home Nations qualified for the same World Cup, though only Wales and Northern Ireland made it past the group stage.
-The Welsh FA were pessimistic for their prospects, and before the tournament they arranged for five days of training on some free land at Hyde Park and booked the flights home for before the beginning of the knockout stages.
+The Welsh FA were pessimistic about their prospects, and before the tournament, they arranged for five days of training on some free land at Hyde Park and booked the flights home for before the beginning of the knockout stages.
 Manager Jimmy Murphy used highly defensive tactics, they would prove highly effective as Wales never conceded more than once in any of their five games in the tournament.
 Wales remained undefeated in the group stage, battling to draws with Hungary, Mexico, and eventual runners-up Sweden.
-Wales had played well against the Hungarians but played poorly against the Mexicans, though they still came close to recording two victories; in the third match both the Swedes and the Welsh were happy to amble to a draw, as that way both sides remained in the competition.
-As Hungary also recorded three points in the group, a play-off match ensued, and Wales came from behind at the Råsunda Stadium to advance with a 2–1 win; however due to dirty play from the opposition John Charles was injured in the match and missed out on the rest of the tournament.
-The Welsh were eventually knocked out by Brazil in the quarter-finals at the Ullevi stadium in Gothenburg, thanks to a goal by Pelé in the 66th minute – this was only Pelé's second game for his country, and the goal made him the youngest player ever to score in a World Cup game.
+Wales had played well against the Hungarians but played poorly against the Mexicans, though they still came close to recording two victories; in the third match, both the Swedes and the Welsh were happy to amble to a draw, as that way both sides remained in the competition.
+As Hungary also recorded three points in the group, a play-off match ensued, and Wales came from behind at the Råsunda Stadium to advance with a 2–1 win; however, due to dirty play from the opposition John Charles was injured in the match and missed out on the rest of the tournament.
+The Welsh were eventually knocked out by Brazil in the quarter-finals at the Ullevi stadium in Gothenburg, thanks to a goal by Pelé in the 66th minute – this was only Pelé's second game for his country.
+The goal made him the youngest player ever to score in a World Cup game.
 Charles later recalled that Pelé miskicked the ball, and even in later life it upset him greatly to remember the ball trickling across the line.
 Pelé himself said that Charles was the best centre-half of the tournament, and the Brazilian swapped shirts with Charles after the game.
 The Brazilians went on to win the competition.
 It was a difficult experience for Wales, who were forced to play five highly competitive games in eleven days.
 Despite their heroics, the competition received little publicity in Britain at the time – the South Wales Evening Post's back page headlined a Glamorgan cricket match – and Charles said in his autobiography that "I don't think many people in Wales even knew the World Cup was on."